tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_4.md

 $$

 where $\mathbf{m}_i$ is the midpoint of the $i$th square in the finite element mesh: the value of
-$u_h$ at this midpoint will be the mean value of the values at the four corners of the square.
+$u_h$ at this midpoint will be the mean of the values at the four corners of the square.

 For a range of values of $N$ from small to large, **compute the solution to the matrix-vector problem**. **Measure the time taken to compute this solution**, and **compute the error of the solution**.